 Fulfills core competency: Critical Thinking and Problem Solving.
-The origins, symptoms and treatment of various forms of mental illness.
-Current theories of abnormal behavior examined within a research framework.
+This course surveys the origins, symptoms, and treatment of various forms of mental illness described in the Diagnostic and Statistical Manual of Mental Disorders (Revision 5, May, 2013).
+Current theories of the causes of mental disorders are also discussed, along with recent research evidence to support or question these explanations.
+Controversies associated with the cause, course, and treatment of mental illness as well as ethical considerations will be covered.
+Legal implications for mentally disordered offenders will be considered, along with other legal issues associated with mental disorders.
 Prerequisite: PSY 103 or permission of the instructor.
 Offered Each Year (Fall or Spring).
 (UG)